Permit & Inspection Services

 Department of Permit & Inspection Services Reopening Plan

-Since July 6th, 2020, the Department of Permit and Inspection Services has reopened to the public on an appointment only basis.
-Please call 851-4949 or 851-5527 to schedule an in-person appointment at city hall.
+As we begin 2021, the Department of Permit and Inspection Services will be conducting business within city hall on an appointment basis only.
+Until further notice, please call 851-4949, 851-5527 or 851-5621 to schedule an in-person appointment.
 Appointments can be made for the following divisions within the department:

 - Plan Review

 - Multiple Dwellings

 - Fuel Devices